d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 We can represent each pixel value with a single scalar, giving us four features $x_1, x_2, x_3, x_4$.
-Further, let us assume that each image belongs to one among the categories "cat", "chicken" and "dog".
+Further, let us assume that each image belongs to one among the categories "cat", "chicken", and "dog".

 Next, we have to choose how to represent the labels.
 We have two obvious choices.